chef-boneyard/chef-web-docs-2016/docs_all/source/install_server.rst

 #.
 Select the operating system, version, and architecture.

 #.
-Select the version of |chef server 11| to download.
+Select the version of |chef server 11| to download, and then click the link that appears to download the package.

 #.
-Install the downloaded file using the correct method for the operating system.
+Install the downloaded package using the correct method for the operating system on which |chef server 11| will be installed.

 #.
 Configure |chef server 11| by running the following command: